 Butterfly Nursery near Atlit offers fun and educational activity.
-You can learn about the butterfly life cycle, and you can also feed butterflies.
-Let’s begin exploring!
+You can learn about the butterfly life cycle and feed butterflies.

 Butterfly Nursery is located by road #4, near Tsrufa.
 To get there, enter “Butterfly Nursery” into Waze.

-Butterfly Nursery is located near Ataturk parking (sometimes also called lower parking of Ofer forest).
+Butterfly Nursery is located near Ataturk parking (sometimes called the lower parking of Ofer Forest).
 This is free parking, and we left our car there.

 As you drive on the road, you will see a sign and the following figure on top of it.

 50 NIS per person.
 80 NIS per couple and 100 NIS per family of three.

 Note: during our visit, my youngest daughter was less than two years old, and I also paid for her.

 Opening hours change depending on the season.
 Thus before visiting, I suggest checking the official Facebook page.